get-bridge/truss-cli/README.md

     DB_PASSWORD: a_super_secret_secret
 ```

-Running `truss secrets push edge-cmh` will create two secrets in Vault, each
+Running `truss secrets push app-1 kubeconfig-truss-nonprod-cmh` will create two
-containing their corresponding key-vaule pairs.
+secrets in Vault, each containing their corresponding key-vaule pairs.

-- `secrets/bridge/edge/cmh/my-project/web`
+- `secrets/bridge/edge/cmh/app-1/web`
-- `secrets/bridge/edge/cmh/my-project/db`
+- `secrets/bridge/edge/cmh/app-1/db`

-Create multiple environments with `secrets.yaml` and `truss secrets edit *`,
+Create multiple environments with `secrets.yaml` and
-then you can run `truss secrets push --all` to update all secrets.
+`truss secrets edit <name> <kubeconfig>`, then you can run
+`truss secrets push --all` to update all secrets.

 When in doubt, you can run `truss secrets pull --all` to update the files on
 disk with the values from Vault.
 Note: this action is destructive!